AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

 ## How are RDEs Different from Cloud Development Environments? {#how-are-rds-different-from-cloud-development-environments}

 While the RDE is in many ways similar to a Cloud Development Environment, there are some minor architectural differences in order to allow for quick syncing of code.
-The mechanism for getting code to RDE is different.
-One syncs code from a local development environment to the RDE, while the other is deploying code via Cloud Manager to the Cloud Development Environment.
+The mechanism for getting code to RDE is different -- for RDEs, one syncs code from a local development environment, while for Cloud Development Environments, one deploys code via Cloud Manager.

 For these reasons, it is recommended that after validating code on an RDE environment, you should deploy the code to a Cloud Development Environment using the non-production pipeline.
 Finally, test the code before deploying with the production pipeline.